 The key to success is consistency.
 If you want to form a relationship with your subscribers, you have to be in contact on a regular basis.
 Routine emails and newsletters are the perfect way to accomplish this.
 Being inconsistent will cause you to lose readership and ultimately business.

 If you are going to place a sign-up form on your website, make sure you are ready to respond to your subscribers in a timely manner.
 Installing reliable automation tools will help you greatly.
-Once someone signs up or requests information that are looking for a speedy response.
+Once someone signs up or requests information that is looking for a speedy response.
 If you fail to do this, you will find your conversion rates will be low.

 9. Refusal to Automate